 EDDM is very effective in certain circumstances.
 When using EDDM, simplicity and affordability should be your primary concerns.

 One of the most effective uses of EDDM is to reach a location without the use of a mailing list.
-If you have identified an area you feel could benefit from your products or services, but have little or no exposure to your business, EDDM is an ideal solution to reaching those potential customers.
+Or to saturate an area with your brand without needing to know specific addresses.
+If you have identified an area that could benefit from your products or services, but have little to no exposure to your business, EDDM is an ideal solution to reaching those potential customers.

-Newsletters and Postcards are popular EDDM pieces that can help grow your business exponentially.
-Both can boost traffic to your business by providing customers with useful information or giving potential and returning customers an incentive to visit your store.
+Newsletters and Postcards are popular EDDM pieces—known as “flat EDDM mailers”—along with brochures—known as “folded EDDM mailers”—that can help grow your business exponentially.
+Each type of mailer can boost traffic to your business by providing your audience with useful information about your brand or a big sale while giving potential and returning customers an incentive to visit your store or website.

 Want some free samples of EDDM sized mailers for inspiration?